Skip to main content

 Written by Robin Singh

-If you are trying to add an NFT transaction manually or want to search for a specific NFT on the Transactions page then you will notice that it's difficult to find the specific NFT that you want to select.
+If you are trying to add an NFT transaction manually or want to search for a specific NFT on the Transactions page then you will notice that it's sometimes difficult to find the specific NFT that you want to select.

 image.png